diffmike/jira2toggle/readme.md

 ### Sync Toggl time entries with Jira worklogs
-It takes all your jira issues without worklogs with In Review or In Progress state
+It takes your jira issues with In Review or In Progress state
 and check them according the latest toggle entries if there are such issues keys in a description,
 if it is found - the time entry log from toggl will be synced into the found jira issue